rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### How do I re-image a VM?

-You can request this through an action in the MyRackspace portal.
+You can request this through an action in the MyRackspace Portal.

 #### Are imaged-based backups part of the VMware Server Virtualization offering?